The GridPane Nginx Stack also features Redis page and static asset caching as a high speed and reliable in memory solution.

 Your site will now have Nginx Redis Caching enabled with GridPane custom configurations.

-If you visit your site and check the response headers using the site inspector you will see that caching has been enabled.
+If you want to confirm your caching is now active you can visit your site and check the response headers using the site inspector you will see that caching has been enabled.

 2. Enable Redis Cache Purging

 Nginx cache purging is one of the premium features of the Nginx Plus platform but, as is usual with the open-source community, a resourceful community member has stepped into the gap and provided an invaluable asset to enable cache purging on the FOSS version of Nginx.